ravenvz/SprintTimer/README.md

 cmake .. -G "Visual Studio 14 Win64" -DCMAKE_PREFIX_PATH=<Path to Qt installation>\msvc2015_64 -DCMAKE_INCLUDE_PATH=<Path to Boost>\boost_1_55_0\boost_1_55_0 -DCMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE -DBUILD_SHARED_LIBS=TRUE
 ```
 Note, that this step assumes that you have installed or build from source Qt for your compiler.

-5. You can now open project files with Visual Studio and build project.
+5. You can now open project files with Visual Studio or build it with command line.
+6. Before running executable, make sure that Qt installation is added to system path.

-6. Assuming that you have built Release version: navigate to repo/bin/Release.
+Alternatively, you can copy required dll's manually.
+Assuming that you have built Release version: navigate to repo/bin/Release.
 Copy following dll's from <Qt installation for your compiler>/bin folder to repo/bin/Release folder:
 Qt5Core.dll
 Qt5Gui.dll